ormondr/Tractor-tutorial/Local.md

 To perform linear regression on a (simulated) continuous phenotype in our admixed cohort, simply type the following command in your terminal:

 ```
+# this is for enillius only
+module load 2022
+module load Python/3.10.4-GCCcore-11.3.0
+module load SciPy-bundle/2022.05-intel-2022a #this has numpy 1.22.3 and pandas 1.4.2
+#statsmodels needs to be installed
+python -m venv venv
+source venv/bin/activate
+pip install statsmodels

+#

 python3 ~/tractor/Tractor/RunTractor.py --hapdose ~/tractor/tutorial-data/tutorial-data/ADMIX_COHORT/ASW.phased --phe ~/tractor/tutorial-data/tutorial-data/PHENO/Phe.txt --method linear --out SumStats.tsv
 ```